-This is a distance learning class, which means that the structure is unconventional.
-Content will be released in unit chunks and students are responsible for accessing and consuming that information in preparation for an exam that should be taken within a specific window of time.
-If you have an illness or other university-appropriate excuse that interferes with your ability to meet deadlines in this class, notify me ASAP and provide appropriate documentation.
+This is a distance learning class, which means that the structure and timing are unconventional.
+Content will be released in six "units" corresponding to each exam, and students are responsible for accessing and consuming the relevant content as it becomes available prior to the exam on such content.
+If you have an illness or other universityappropriate excuse that interferes with your ability to meet deadlines in this class, notify me ASAP and provide appropriate documentation.
 Such events may necessitate your dropping the course, particularly given the nature of the class.